29 August 2017

 I know you love sushi.

-All pictures were taken in the Tsukiji inner fish market.
+All pictures were taken in the Tsukiji inner fish market in August 2017.
 Photos there are strictly prohibited.
 The fishermen were kind with me and let me in.
 I am grateful for their generosity.
 This project is dedicated to them.